 A discovery space

-Beyond the interest in attending the shows of their favourite artists, our audience also sees Vida as a discovery experience of emerging talents that will often become trend in our territory.
-Here is one of the tasks that we feel most responsible for from the organization: acting as a broad window to both present and emerging culture.
+Beyond the interest in attending the shows of their favourite artists, our audience also sees Vida as a discovery experience of emerging talents that will often become trendy in our territory.
+Here is one of the tasks that we feel most responsible for from the organization: acting as a broad window to both present and emerging cultures.
 And here is a unique value that defines our festival’s philosophy and that has succeeded to generate an audience committed to our project and to the support of new and cutting-edge musical initiatives.